StackVista/stackstate-docs/stackpacks/integrations/kubernetes_new.md

 ### Status

-To check the status of the Kubernetes integration, check that the StackState Cluster Agent (`...cluster-agent`) pod and all of the StackState Agent (`...cluster-agent-agent`) pods have status ready.
+To check the status of the Kubernetes integration, check that the StackState Cluster Agent (`cluster-agent`) pod and all of the StackState Agent (`cluster-agent-agent`) pods have status ready.

 ```
 ❯ kubectl get deployment,daemonset --namespace monitoring